 Even though you have two years to file a claim in most personal injury cases, you should not wait that long.
 One of the key elements in a personal injury lawsuit is the medical evidence that links your injury to the incident.
 As time passes between the accident and when you bring the claim, the medical evidence becomes less compelling.
 If you have waited too long or neglected to seek timely medical treatment, a defense attorney will argue that your injury was the result of another incident.
-Furthermore, other critical evidence could be lost if you hesitate to retain our Philadelphia personal injury lawyer.
+Furthermore, other critical evidence could be lost if you hesitate to retain an attorney.
 It is not uncommon for witnesses to forget important details or not be available.
-Additionally, video evidence to could be erased if you delay in contacting our firm.
+Additionally, video evidence could be erased or destroyed.
 To ensure your best chances of success in a lawsuit and increase the amount of your potential settlement, it is critical to seek the assistance of an experienced attorney as soon as possible after an injury.

 Determining the Value of a Personal Injury Lawsuit

 Because personal injury claims in Philadelphia arise from a wide scope of situations, it is impossible to give a blanket estimate on what a claim is worth.
 Each case depends on what happened, the severity of the injuries, how those injuries affected the victim, among numerous other factors.